lz2hpc/openair/docker-ads-b.md

-## ADS-B receiving with Docker
+## ADS-B Reception with RTL_SDR dongle and Docker

+Instead of installing the decoder and a vizualization software natively,

+we may do this using docker engine and run them in docker containers.

 ### Install and configure the Docker

+#### Install Docker

-Download and a script and install the *docker* and the *docker-copmpose*:
+Download a script and install the *docker* and the *docker-copmpose*:

 ```
 curl -fsSL https://get.docker.com -o get-docker.sh

 sh get-docker.sh

+docker-compose --version

 ```

+In case some errors (like version failed) occurs perform next extra steps:

 ```
 sudo pip uninstall docker docker-compose